Meet Olga Starr – Member of Skylight’s LGBT Resource Team

-1. What motivated you to specialise in LGBT financial planning?
+What motivated you to specialize in LGBT financial planning?

 I don’t know if that’s true for everyone or just our Columbus LGBT folks, but what I hear most commonly is that people don’t save.
 It may have something to do with the fact that a whole generation of older gay men was wiped out by AIDS and those who are living still live like there is no tomorrow.
 That lifestyle is not cheap, and being out for a Friday happy hour and a Sunday brunch is a must, but those credit card bills are not going to pay themselves.
 Helping my gay friends prioritize their goals, quantify what they need to set aside to reach their goals and go to town with what’s left over is a rare pleasure for me.

 In our community, my friends naturally become my clients, and my clients become my friends.
 Their pain is my pain.
-They know they can text me, day or night, if life throws at them something we haven’t discussed yet.
-I feel honoured to become “their financial everything”, as one of the lesbian couples I work with lovingly refer to me.
+They know they can text me, day or night if life throws at them something we haven’t discussed yet.
+I feel honored to become “their financial everything”, as one of the lesbian couples I work with lovingly refer to me.

-4. Beyond financial planning, how do you integrate with and support the LGBT community and/or help in the fight for better understanding, inclusion and diversity?
+Beyond financial planning, how do you integrate with and support the LGBT community and/or help in the fight for better understanding, inclusion, and diversity?